prookyon/MonoObsLog2/BUILD.md

 Used for zipping backups.
 Downloaded from Vcpkg.

 ## supernovas
-Used for all astrometric calculations (transit times, Moon positions, Sky plot positions etc.).
-Download from Vcpkg.
+Used for all astrometric calculations (transit times, Moon positions, Sky plot positions etc.). ~~Download from Vcpkg.~~ Currently included by cloning git repo to libraries/ to be able to use latest version with some fixes.
+Could be used via Vcpkg after repo is updated there.
 It's C package so need to wrap the include in `extern "C"`.

 ## OpenXLSX
 Used for Excel export.
 Download from Vcpkg.